Day 1: Sunday, September 23, 2007

 A volunteer named Fran loaned me her senior bus pass.

-We will be getting off the bus at 16th Street at Liberty Square.
+We will get off the bus at 16th Street and Liberty Square.

 The bus systems in Philly are well-equipped to handle people in wheelchairs.

-As we prepare to board the bus, the bus driver lowers the lift, when it is level with the road he gets out and wheels my granddaughter onto the ramp, he then raises the lift to the bus level, wheels my granddaughter into the wheelchair spot and he bucks and straps her down.
+As we prepare to board the bus, the bus driver lowers the lift.
+When it is level with the road, he gets out and wheels my Granddaughter onto the ramp.
+He then raises the lift to the bus level, wheels her into the wheelchair spot, and buckles and straps her down.

-The people on the bus all clapped when the driver completed his task of loading and strapping my granddaughter into place.
+The people on the bus all clapped when the driver finished loading and strapping my Granddaughter into place.

-We met many nice people on the bus.
+We met many friendly people on the bus.

 When we were on the RMH shuttle van, we met a couple from a small town in Saudi Arabia, their little girl had a bone marrow transplant, she was just 17 months old.

-At the RMH Lora talked to a girl who had a baby in the children’s hospital he had been there for seven weeks.
+At the RMH, Lora spoke with a girl who had a baby at the children's hospital.
+He had been there for seven weeks.

-Her son has a rare disease, he needed surgery on his intestines.
-She had another son with her, he stayed at the daycare at the hospital, while she stayed with her baby.
+Her son has a rare disease, and he needed surgery on his intestines.
+She had another son with her; he stayed at the hospital daycare while she stayed with her baby.

-Her son has a rare disease, he needed surgery on his intestines.
-She had another son with her, he stayed at the daycare at the hospital, while she stayed with her baby.
+Her son has a rare disease, and he needed surgery on his intestines.
+She had another son with her; he stayed at the hospital daycare while she stayed with her baby.

-On our first day at RMH, we met a couple from Wisconsin, they were oriental, and we ran into them again at the Fresh Grocery on 40th Street.
+On our first day at RMH, we met a couple from Wisconsin, who were oriental, and we ran into them again at the Fresh Grocery on 40th Street.

-At the stroke clinic, we met a little girl who had the same birthday as Meadow and she was the same age.
+At Streetroke clinic, we met a little girl who had the same birthday as Meadow, and she was the same age.

-She seemed to be normal except she had a large head.
+She seemed normal, except for a large head.

-We stepped off the bus and we walked to the Liberty Bell.
+We stepped off the bus and walked to the Liberty Bell.

-We walked across the street to Independence Hall on Chestnut Street between Fifth and Sixth Streets.
+We walked across the Street to InStreetence Hall on Chestnut Street between Fifth and Sixth Streets.

 I walk into Independence Hall and I listen to the curator talk about the Hall.

-In this building, George Washington was appointed a commander in chief of the Continental Army in 1775 and the Declaration of Independence was adopted on July 4, 1776.
+In this building, George Washington was appointed Commander-in-Chief of the Continental Army in 1775, and the Declaration of Independence was adopted on July 4, 1776.
 The American flag was agreed upon in 1777, the Articles of Confederation were adopted in 1781, and the US Constitution was drafted in 1787.

 History of the Liberty Bell:

-John Pass and John Stow cast a new bell in 1873, using metal from the first liberty bell from London, England.
-But in 1846 a thin crack began to affect the sound of the bell and it was repaired and cracked again when it rang for George Washington’s birthday celebration and it has not rung since.
+John Pass and John Stow cast a new bell in 1873, using metal from the first Liberty Bell, which had been cast in London, England.
+But in 1846, a thin crack began to affect the bell's sound, and it was repaired, only to crack again when it rang for George Washington's birthday celebration; it has not rung since.

-It weighs 2000 lbs. and is made of 70% copper and 25 % tin; it has a small amount of lead, zinc, arsenic, gold, and silver.
+It weighs 2000 lbs. and is made of 70% copper and 25% tin; it also contains small amounts of lead, zinc, arsenic, gold, and silver.

-We had some time to kill we walked to Christ Church Burial Ground Cemetery, to visit the graves of Benjamin, Deborah, and Francis Franklin.
+At the Independence Visitors Center, we bought tickets to ride the Duck, which departs at 6:00.Duck had some time to kill, so we walked to Christ Church Burial Ground Cemetery to visit the graves of Benjamin, Deborah, and Francis Franklin.

-Deborah Read first married John Rogers and was widowed in 1727, she married her first love Benjamin Franklin 1730.
+Deborah Read first married John Rogers and was widowed in 1727; she married her first love, Benjamin Franklin, in 1730.

-Benjamin and Deborah had two children their son Francis died but their daughter Sarah married a Bashin had she had seven children.
+Benjamin and Deborah had two children; their son, Francis, died, but their daughter, Sarah, married a Bashin and had seven children.

 The estate of Benjamin Franklin was left to her.

-Benjamin and Deborah had two children their son Francis died but their daughter Sarah married a Bashin had she had seven children.
+Benjamin and Deborah had two children; their son, Francis, died, but their daughter, Sarah, married a Bashin and had seven children.

 The estate of Benjamin Franklin was left to her.